aleksha/PNPI-PhD/man/ostap.md

 su user
 ```

-Binaries for the Ubunto 18.04
+Binaries for the Ubuntu 18.04
 =============================

 Next packages (with all the dependencieas) are installed a prior